Begin Your Medical Assisting Classes

 Our Career Services team offers job search support and employment services to all Arizona College Medical Assistant students and graduates.

 Through ArizonaCollegeEDGE.com, we also provide you with tools to simplify everything from writing resumes and cover letters to job applications and more.
 You’ll even find tips and resources for on-the-job success, conflict resolution, networking, interview prep, and planning for your future.
 Because at Arizona College, we care about more than getting you ready to graduate.
 We’re here to get you ready for a career.

-Our Medical Assisting training program consists of a comprehensive curriculum and includes:
+Our Medical Assisting with Phlebotomy program curriculum includes:

-- Course material that prepares students with the knowledge and skills required to work in both the front (administrative/clerical) and back (patient care/clinical) offices
+- Course material that provides you with the knowledge and skills required to work in both the front (administrative/clerical) and back (patient care/clinical) offices

-- Medical externship experience to prepare students for careers in real-world medical offices
+- Externship experience to prepare you for careers in real-world healthcare facilities

-Other benefits of our Medical Assisting training program include:
+Other benefits of our Medical Assisting with Phlebotomy training program include:

 - Accelerated morning and evening classes

 - Flexible schedules with sessions starting every 5 weeks

 - Financial aid available to those who qualify